darrensbell/concertbudget/GOVERNANCE.md

 	•	Do not duplicate server-side calculations in the client.
 	•	React may only format, paginate, or filter.
 	•	Cloud Functions own all computational logic.
-	•	Never alter a logic layer (e.g., Firestore rule, React view) to compensate for an error elsewhere.
+	•	Never alter a logic layer (e.g. Firestore rule, React view) to compensate for an error elsewhere.

 ⸻

 8. ERROR AND EXECUTION GOVERNANCE
 	•	On any failure, halt immediately and surface the exact error message.
 	•	No silent fixes, retries, or workarounds.
-	•	Any batched write touching more than 50 documents must use a transaction or batched write.
+	•	Any batched write touching more than fifty documents must use a transaction or batched write.
 	•	Always confirm success before proceeding to next task.

 Post-Completion Rule:
 After completing an assigned operation, the AI must terminate execution for that task.
 It must not re-open, revise, or “improve” any past task or file unless explicitly commanded.
 Any autonomous attempt to “correct,” “re-optimise,” or “fix” past work constitutes a governance breach.

 ⸻